satiracode/owasp-junior-appsec/Secure Coding Principles ENG.md

 ## Session Management

-Once we authenticate a user, we often create a session for them, and further store their session ID in cookies.
+Once we authenticate a user, we create a session for them, and further store their session ID in cookies.
 The important thing here is to make sure we have considered all the risks during the authentication process and afterwards, so let's look at the main threats we need to consider:

 ### Session Fixation